 The cult overseas The cult has been widely established overseas by Irish missionaries and emigrants: in Europe from the seventh to the ninth century, and in America, Africa and Australia in recent centuries.
 It flourished particularly in England, Scotland and Wales, Brittany, northern and eastern France, the Low Countries, Germany, Austria, Switzerland and northern Italy, being generally manifested in church dedications, artwork, folklore and medieval manuscripts.
 For example, in Brittany, Brigit has over thirty church and chapel dedications, and is venerated in folklore as midwife to Mary and protectress of cattle.
 In Belgium, the cult was introduced by St Foillan (qv) (d.
 655), and a fragment of a medieval Irish shawl known as ‘St Brigit's Mantle’ is venerated at Bruges.
 In the diocese of Cologne in Germany, four parish churches and seven chapels are dedicated to her.
 In northern Italy, the cult was introduced by the Irish scholar Donatus (qv) (d. c.876), bishop of Fiesole, who compiled the metrical Life of Brigit.
 In Spain, the cult at Olite in Navarre was probably introduced c.1200 by settlers from Troyes and Picardy in northern France, regions where it was well established.

 Brigit today Since the mid-twentieth century the cult of Brigit has generally declined in Ireland, reflecting changing trends in society at large.
 Brigit is no longer a popular model for young women, parents do not name their daughters after her in such numbers, and the folk tradition is dying out.
 Nevertheless, while the cult has certainly declined, Brigit has to some extent been adopted as an icon by feminists who admire her achievement in a patriarchal society – echoing Maud Gonne (qv) and Inghinidhe na hÉireann (Daughters of Erin) who promoted her as a model for women at the beginning of the twentieth century.
-On another front, with growing interest in alternative forms of religion, various so-called neo-pagans are attracted by the supposed goddess aspects of Brigit.
+On another front, with growing interest in alternative forms of religion, neo-pagans are attracted by the supposed goddess aspects of Brigit.
 As the cult of Brigit in one persona or another has been a feature of Irish society for probably three millennia or longer, it is unlikely to be in serious jeopardy for the foreseeable future.